sfbaqai/coinmarket-cucumber-selenium-java/README.md

 In order to run UI-test cases Simply Run TestRun.java in TestRunner Package.
 In order to run-API-test-cases Simply Run APITestRun.java in TestRunner Package.

+Generated results of test cases are available in test-output folder.

+and HTML file "index.html" contains the generated report of all scenarios and their results.